Home ยป Recipe Index ยป Dessert ยป Stout Brownies with Box Mix

 What alcohol goes with brownies?

-Beer is the most popular alcohol to use, but I’ve also made them with an orange liqueur which was delicious.
-Bourbon would also be tasty.
+Beer is the most popular alcohol to use when infusing brownies, but I’ve also made these with delicious orange liqueur.
+Bourbon and Baileys would also be tasty.
 I would skip vodka, gin, and tequila.

 Overhead shot of a small baking dish with brownies.